-If you live in Totem Park or Place Vanier, it is mandatory to purchase a meal plan.
-Students in other residences can purchase an optional campus dining plan for added savings and convenience at more than 40 Food Services outlets around campus.
+If you live in Totem Park, Place Vanier, or Orchard Commons, you’ll purchase a required residence meal plan.
+Students in other residences can purchase an optional campus dining plan for added savings and convenience at more than 45 Food Services outlets around campus.

 UBC’s Vancouver campus is only a 20-minute bus ride from Vancouver’s bustling downtown core.
 Want to explore farther?
 The campus is served by 13 bus routes with connections to destinations throughout the Greater Vancouver area.
 Your Compass Card and U-Pass are your tickets to unlimited travel on Vancouver’s extensive transit system.
 Catch a bus, hop on the SkyTrain, or cruise on a SeaBus to explore one of the most beautiful cities in the country.

-Your residence costs will vary depending on what type of room you live in and what size of meal plan you choose.
+Your residence costs will vary depending on what type of room you live in.
 A typical cost for a room and meal plan is between $9,000 and $11,000 for the eight-month school year.